fronx/fronx.github.io/_posts/2013-12-24-physical-dimensions-and-types-2.md

 <i>Aside: A structure similar to this one is a core concept in the [dimensional-tf][3] library, except that there, it's still a little bit more complicated: instead of having one type to rule them all, similar to the `Quantity` type above, it spreads things out over two types, `Dimensional` and `Dim`, and in addition to that, it uses a phantom type variable to distinguish between two subtypes of `Dimensional`: `Unit` and `Quantity`.
 [If you're intrigued, check it out][3].</i>

 Now that we're able to give variables explicit physical unit types, the next interesting thing would be to enable operations such as addition and multiplication on them.
 The following piece of code adds that functionality.
-It is quite complex, and I'm going to explain what it means in a minute.
-But I suggest you take some time to read through it and try to make sense of it before reading the explanation, so you know what the things are that I mention.

 ```haskell
 -- disambiguate the built-in `+` and `*` operators from our custom ones